 Megan's body image issues began when she was five years old.
 She spent her childhood chasing thinness, and at fourteen found herself spiralling into anorexia.
 After recovery she spent years dieting, bingeing, losing and gaining weight.
 But then she found body positivity, quit dieting, and finally escaped the 'cult of thin'.

-Laura says: "In a world that teaches us that our bodies are a problem to be solved, her message is clear: be kind to yourself, celebrate your body and ditch the negative mindset.
+Now, she's determined to let as many people as possible know the truth: that we are all good enough as we are.
+Laura, one of the librarians, recommends Body Positive Power: "In a world that teaches us that our bodies are a problem to be solved, her message is clear: be kind to yourself, celebrate your body and ditch the negative mindset.
 A must-read for anyone suffering with poor self-image."

 Florence's debut book explores all progressive corners of the feminist conversation; from insecurity projection and refusing to find comfort in other women's flaws, to deciding whether to date or dump them, all the way through to unpacking the male gaze and how it shapes our identity.

-Florence's book will help you tackle and challenge the limiting narrative you’ve been bombarded with your whole life, and determine feminism on your own terms.
+Women Don’t Owe You Pretty will help you tackle and challenge the limiting narrative you’ve been bombarded with your whole life, and determine feminism on your own terms.
 After all, you are the love of your own life.

-‘Am I Ugly?’ is a captivating and deeply personal memoir that describes Michelle’s childhood experiences of life-threatening health problems, long stays in hospital and fifteen complex surgeries that left her scarred, both mentally and physically.
+Am I Ugly? is a captivating and deeply personal memoir that describes Michelle’s childhood experiences of life-threatening health problems, long stays in hospital and fifteen complex surgeries that left her scarred, both mentally and physically.
 The narrative follows her journey from illness to health, and from childhood to adulthood as she deals with her body confidence issues to embrace both her scars and her body – and help others do the same.

-Laura says: "Michelle visited Guernsey a couple of years ago and gave a talk at the Library.
+The library team told us: "Michelle visited Guernsey a couple of years ago and gave a talk at the Library.
 Her honest, life-affirming story of discovering strength and beauty at the end of struggle is both inspirational and uplifting."

-Part inspiration, part memoir, 'Untamed' explores the joy and peace we discover when we stop striving to meet the expectations of the world, and instead dare to listen to and trust in the voice deep inside us.
+Part inspiration, part memoir, Untamed explores the joy and peace we discover when we stop striving to meet the expectations of the world, and instead dare to listen to and trust in the voice deep inside us.
 From the beloved New York Times bestselling author, speaker and activist Glennon Doyle.
 This book was the hit of 2020 for a reason.
 If it wasn't on your 'To Read' list before, it needs to be.

 What if every girl loved their body?
 Bodies come in all different forms and abilities.
 All these bodies are different and all these bodies are good bodies.
 There is no size, ability or colour that’s perfect.
-What makes you different makes you, you – and you are amazing!
+What makes you different makes you, you – and you are amazing

-‘Love Your Body’ introduces the language of self-love and self-care to help build resilience, while representing and celebrating diverse bodies, encouraging you to appreciate your uniqueness.
+Love Your Body introduces the language of self-love and self-care to help build resilience, while representing and celebrating diverse bodies, encouraging you to appreciate your uniqueness.

-Laura says: "This is an upbeat, empowering children’s book that teaches girls that they are worthy of love and respect, whatever their size or shape or the colour of their skin.
+The library team describes this book as "An upbeat, empowering children’s book that teaches girls that they are worthy of love and respect, whatever their size or shape or the colour of their skin.
 Highly recommended!"

+In Happy Fat comedian Sofie Hagen explains how she removed fatphobic influences from her daily life and found self-acceptance in a world where judgement and discrimination are rife.
 From shame and sex to airplane seats, love and getting stuck in public toilets, Sofie provides practical tips for readers – drawing wisdom from other Fat Liberation champions along the way.